Featured site: Get your life organized with an Erin Condren LifePlannerâ„¢

 Pineapple with headphones on listening to music

 You want to put multiple MP3 songs (or multiple MP3 albums) into a cart from digital music at Amazon.com with the idea of adding more later so you can pay for them in one transaction at the end.
 This was possible in the past, but Amazon has made some changes since then, and now you can't purchase multiple items of music at once.
-But below are a few helpful suggestions for you that will make life just that little bit easier when you're shopping for multiple MP3 songs or albums on Amazon.
+But below are a few helpful suggestions for you that will make life just that little bit easier when you're shopping for multiple Amazon MP3 songs.

 First off, to recap, you can still buy music by clicking on the button for that song or MP3 album as normal - if you're not sure how to do those things, see our separate illustrated tutorial here.
-Buying a single track or album still works just fine, the only downside is that you'd need to buy music items one at a time instead of putting them in a cart.
+You can still buy single songs on Amazon, the only downside is that you'd need to buy these one at a time instead of putting them in a cart.
 If you are buying 10 songs, this means you will have 10 transactions on your payment method, which is annoying.
 But it all still works fine and you don't come out any worse off money-wise than when they had the cart.
 It just takes longer now having to pay for each item separately.

 At the moment, clicking on the button for a track or album just gives you the option to buy it (or to abandon it).
 You can't even favorite it, or do anything else that will let you come back to tracks you like.
 This is something I'm hoping Amazon will change in the future.
 For now, let's move on to some ways to streamline your digital music purchases on Amazon.

-A word of warning for those buying multiple individual songs
+A word of warning for those buying a bunch of single songs

 Please be aware that recent changes with Amazon's music store makes it all too easy to accidentally buy an entire album when really you might just be looking to buy a few individual songs from different albums.
 Don't worry - it is still easily possible to buy individual tracks.
 So if you're looking to buy one or more individual tracks, and not an entire album, take a look at our illustrated guide for how to buy MP3 music.
 In that guide, it shows with screenshots that you need to click on the 3 dots to the right of the track (this takes you to that individual track, not the whole album).
 As tempting as it is, do not click on "purchase options" at the top because that is only for the entire album.